Carthage, New York

 Carthage is a village in the town of Wilna in Jefferson County, New York, United States.
-The population was 3,747 at the 2010 census.
-The village is named after the historic city of Carthage (now Tunisia).
+The population was 3,236 at the 2020 census.

 The village of Carthage is along the southern border of the town of Wilna and is east of Watertown.

 History

 The original settlement was called "Long Falls" and was settled around 1798.

 The village was chartered in 1869.
 It is one of only twelve villages in New York still incorporated under a charter, the others having incorporated or re-incorporated under the provisions of Village Law.
+The village is named after the historic city of Carthage in what is now Tunisia.

 In 1861, a major fire destroyed about twenty buildings in the village, and a smaller fire at the end of the year destroyed more property.
 A less destructive fire occurred in 1872.
 Another large fire in 1884 that spread across the river from West Carthage ruined more than 150 buildings.
 The First Baptist Church and Cook Memorial Building, State Street Historic District, and United States Post Office are listed on the National Register of Historic Places.
 In 2002, another fire destroyed eight buildings in the downtown area, displacing nearly 150 residents and leaving a pile of ruin.